 But the star attraction is the Vasa (Vasamuseet), Sweden’s most popular museum, which houses the remains of an enormous 17th Century warship.

-It’s also top of the tour itinerary for every large tourist coach party – we had to return twice before we managed to get to the ticket office – you have been warned!
+It’s also top of the tour itinerary for every large tourist coach party – but be warned, we had to return twice before we managed to get to the front of the ticket queue which snaked around the block.

 Once inside, if you can dodge the crowds, this is a spectacular experience.
 The Vasa is magnificent – it’s the world’s oldest complete and identified ship which gives it a certain wow factor.